What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 Remote command execution

-Windows PowerShell allows you to execute commands and scripts not only on the local computer, but also on a remote computer, and even on an entire group of machines.
+Windows PowerShell allows you to run commands and scripts not only on the local computer, but also on remote computers and even across entire groups of machines.
 There are several ways to do this:

 • Many cmdlets have a parameter -ComputerName, but in this way it will not work, for example, to create a conveyor;